 - River Road / Cape Road intersection

 - SH-80 / IH-35 intersection

 - River Road / IH-35 intersection

+- River Road / SH-80 intersection

 Most people enter the Plan Area using one of these gateways.
 IH-35 at the southern edge of Blanco Gardens is undergoing major changes, including relocation and construction of exit and entrance ramps, bridge and underpass reconstruction, and repaving.
-These areas should be considered for installation of neighborhood gateways at different scales so that they serve as a visual indicator for drivers, pedestrians, and bicyclists.
+These intersections should be considered for installation of neighborhood gateways at different scales so that they serve as a visual indicator for drivers, pedestrians, and bicyclists.
 The neighborhood can be branded with placemaking elements that are integrated with the local streetscape so that residents and visitors have a sense of Blanco Garden's unique character.